 Oh, Crap.
 Another Birthday.

 I am part of a generation that said, “Never Trust Anyone Over 30.”
-I am now twice that, plus a little more.
+I am now twice that, plus a decade more.

 Aside from my short term memory deficit, growing old can be quite advantageous as well as entertaining.
 I get to board flights first, I get discounts at movies, stores, restaurants, half price Metro fares, and people don’t seem so miffed when I say, “I’m sorry, I forgot.”